Jane Hughes, OTD, OTR/L

 Department of Occupational Therapy Education

-Hughes (formerly Cox) earned her bachelor's degree in occupational therapy at the University of Kansas and continued her study there to earn a master's degree in post-professional pediatric occupational therapy.
-She completed her doctorate in occupational therapy at the KU Medical Center.
+Hughes (formerly Cox) earned her bachelor's degree in occupational therapy at the University of Kansas and continued her study at KU to earn a master's degree in pediatric occupational therapy in 1996.
+She completed her doctorate in occupational therapy at the KU Medical Center in 2014 with a focus on parents of children with autism..

 Specifically, Hughes has research interests in sensory processing, intervention in the natural environment, and strength-based intervention.